-- (a) for the full-time study, the title of the dissertation shall be submitted for approval not later than December 1 of that academic year; - (b) for the part-time study, the title of the dissertation shall be submitted for approval not later than April 1 in the candidates' second semester of the first year of study; and - (c) both full-time and part-time candidates shall submit a statement declaring that the dissertation represents their own work undertaken after registration as candidates for the degree. - (d) Except with prior approval from the Head of Department of Geography, full-time students who are unable to submit the dissertation title by December 1 and part-time students who are unable to submit the dissertation title by April 1 will not be allowed to do presentation in the Dissertation Seminar to be held in the second semester. - (e) Except with prior approval from the Head of Department of Geography, students who are absent from OR unable to do presentation in the Dissertation Seminar will not be permitted to submit their dissertation for assessment purpose. - (f) Application for extension of dissertation submission deadline, with supporting reasons, should be made by writing to the Head of Department of Geography at least 1 month before the submission deadline.
+- (a) For the full-time study, the title of the dissertation shall be submitted for approval not later than December 1 of that academic year; - (b) for the part-time study, the title of the dissertation shall be submitted for approval not later than December 1 in the candidates' final year of study; and - (c) both full-time and part-time candidates shall submit a statement declaring that the dissertation represents their own work undertaken after registration as candidates for the degree. - (d) Except with prior approval from the Head of Department of Geography, students who are unable to submit the dissertation title by December 1 will not be allowed to do presentation in the Dissertation Seminar to be held in the second semester. - (e) Except with prior approval from the Head of Department of Geography, students who are absent from or unable to do presentation in the Dissertation Seminar will not be permitted to submit their dissertation for assessment purpose. - (f) Application for extension of dissertation submission deadline, with supporting reasons, should be made by writing to the Head of Department of Geography at least 1 month before the submission deadline.
 The recommendation of the Head of Department of Geography on the application would be considered by the Higher Social Sciences Degrees Committee and the Board of the Faculty.